Connect with others who understand.

 See answer

 According to the Arthritis Foundation, more than half of people living with PsA have at least one comorbid condition, and 40 percent have at least three comorbidities.
-In light of this, it is important to manage your PsA with proper treatment.
+In light of this, it’s important to manage your PsA with proper treatment.
 Doing so can lower your risk of developing other related conditions and help improve your health.

 Cardiovascular Disease